Dual/Stereo Data Editor

 DX7-Edit was specifically designed to solve this problem.
 These are the ways to do it:

 Double-click the operator button to toggle the mute state.
 A DX7 mutes in Edit mode, not Compare mode.
 DX7-Edit does both.
 Different mutings can be set in each mode.

 Left-click the operator button to copy the operator's data.
 The copy is available while the text persists on the status bar.
 It survives a change between Edit and Compare, or between instruments.

 Right-click moves copied data for the current page to the selected operator, or all three pages if Shift is held.
 Copies can move from Compare mode but not to it.
 Compare mode can't be edited.

 If an operator is muted while receiving new data, it will automatically be unmuted on the basis that it is important to hear what changed.
 When replacing Compare mode data with the existing edit (by open/close of the bank Load panel), its mute state will also be copied.
 If a patch had been selected for the replacement, the Compare mutes will be cancelled because the patch has no mutes.

 MIDI, and the protected editor:

 DX7-Edit doesn't only protect files, it protects an editor from MIDI.
 SysEx bulk data never changes an edit session unless it arrives without delay after a direct MIDI request for it.
-SysEx data normally arrives at any instrument whose MIDI input channel matches it, but an answer to a request always comes to the instrument that asked for it unless it arrives too late to be redirected.
+SysEx data normally arrives at the instrument whose number matches the data's SysEx channel, but an answer to a request comes to the instrument that asked for it unless it arrives too late to be redirected.

 Standard MIDI data messages are relayed from input to output to allow musical control.
 Some of these can be intercepted to edit specific parameters under direct user control.